• Stories and Events

 Getting to Sapo National Park and Sapo Ecolodge

 There are additional costs for these various activities and nature guides, as well as park entrance fees.
-These fees will be paid during the booking process with Sapo Ecolodge.
-For bookings and inquiries about price and availability contact Sapo Ecoldoge at [email protected].
-The amazing Sapo Ecolodge team will take it from there to ensure all details for your trip are arranged.
+These fees will be paid at the FDA office in Monrovia or during the booking process with Sapo Ecolodge.
+For bookings and inquiries about price and availability contact Sapo Ecoldoge at [email protected]

 Enjoying the chalets, photo courtesy of Solimar International